Series EE Savings Bonds

 - After 5 years, no penalty

-- Interest on savings bonds is subject to taxes imposed under the Internal Revenue Code of 1986.
-The bonds are exempt from taxation by any State or political subdivision of a State, except for estate or inheritance taxes.
+- Savings bonds are exempt from taxation by any State or political subdivision of a State, except for estate or inheritance taxes.

 - Interest earnings are subject to Federal income tax.